ddcmendoza/Banking_App/README.md

 # Banking_App
 Banking App Frontend Project for batch 5 of Avion School

-January 16 - 5 Initial Data loading into local storage and registered users array of objects functionality added (Sam).
+January 16 - * 5 Initial Data loading into local storage and registered users array of objects functionality added (Sam).
+             * Added AddUsers function with condition for errors.